 NICC offers a variety of services from online cognitive testing using the CNB, clinical and self-report assessments using REDCap and Neuroimaging support.

 The CNB can be customized based on the age of the participant (child or adult), available test-taking time and the testing environment.
 Our primary goal at the NICC is to facilitate and support high quality CNB data collection for investigators worldwide.
 We frequently re-examine the services requested by our investigators to ensure the services offered are efficient and economical.

 For all funded (government or industry) projects, the rates are delineated by service type and are provided below.

 In order to provide the highest level of support for your project, we will schedule an initial consultation to discuss your project in detail.
 For the initial consultation, you are essentially hiring a CNB expert to review your project requirements.
 Depending on the project needs and project funding we provide feedback on what CNB battery best fits for your project aims.
-There is a minimal fee for this initial consultation service, typically billed for 2 hours of consultation.
 Our investigators have provided positive feedback regarding the initial consultation, as they felt that the opportunity to have so many questions answered in the beginning of the process and receive project specific feedback was worth their initial investment.
-The initial consultation fee ranges from $143 to $232.

-We offer both standardized scores based on client provided normative sets and standardized scores based on BBL CNB normative cohorts demographically matched to your participant cohort and CNB battery.
-Customized Normative Data fees range from $720 to $1,800.
+We offer both standardized scores based on client provided normative sets and standardized scores based on CNB normative cohorts demographically matched to your participant cohort and CNB battery.

 Reduced rates are offered to University of Pennsylvania collaborators.
 Limited services may be offered to non-funded projects upon request.